calebjmatthews/endless-desert/concept.md

   [X] Add implements to trading partner options
   [X] Simplify trading partner options
-  [X] Traders to use a mix of exact, tag, subcategory specificities [ ] Workshop building and research
+  [X] Traders to use a mix of exact, tag, subcategory specificities [X] Workshop building and research
   [ ] Add one new early trading partner
   [ ] Trade option multipliers
   [ ] Trader conversations
   [ ] Maximum trade quantity applies both ways
-  [ ] Further long-term progression quests
+  [ ] Exploration long-term progression quests
   [ ] Add animations to memos
-  [ ] Glassware to use cloth subcategory as an ingredient [ ] Storing an occupied house kicks out the leader
+  [ ] Glassware to use cloth subcategory as an ingredient [ ] Dark bricks to use trade sand, red bricks to use rust ore, blue bricks to use salt [ ] Storing an occupied house kicks out the leader
   [ ] More repeatable fortuities
   [ ] Fix for stuck without sand before trading unlocked [ ] Hide recipes missing ingredients
   [ ] Max analysis increases with items studied
   [ ] Research leveling system
-  [ ] Dark bricks to use trade sand, red bricks to use rust ore, blue bricks to use salt [ ] Store memo and conversation state in reducer
+  [ ] Store memo and conversation state in reducer
   [ ] Compressed resource view